egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Have you experienced this?

-You know exactly what would be the right thing to do now.
-You could change a situation for the better.
+You know exactly what would be the right thing to do.
+Right now you could change a situation for the better.
 Help someone, improve an organisation, turn round a wicked situation.

 Yet, you hesitate.